 - mortgage rates.

-Of these, home sales volume movement has the most direct impact on tomorrow’s home prices.
+Of these, current home sales volume movement has the most direct impact on tomorrow’s home prices.

-The chart above tracks movement in home prices and the corresponding impact on home sales volume movement roughly nine months hence.
-Movement in home sales is depicted in the chart above by plotting the percent change from one year to the next.
-We use a six-month moving average to smooth out month-to-month fluctuations caused by seasonal pressures.
+The chart above tracks movement in home sales volume and the corresponding impact on home price movement roughly nine months later.
+Movement in home sales volume is depicted in the chart above by plotting the percent change from one year to the next.
+A six-month moving average is used to smooth out month-to-month fluctuations caused by seasonal pressures.

 The foundation for a true recovery isn’t sales volume

-Since homeowners and renters require an income to make housing payments, California’s jobs market is a reflection of its housing market.
-Therefore, look to the jobs recovery for a recovery in home sales volume, followed by prices.
+Since homeowners and renters require an income to make housing payments, California’s housing market is a reflection of the jobs market.
+A look to job numbers provides an indicator for home sales volume since sales and leasing transaction volume head in the same direction as the number of individuals employed.

 I need to take the Exam for renuw my licence as soon as possible